bns-hack/himanshumps_quarkus-quickstarts/.bunnyshell/templates/hibernate-orm-panache-quickstart/README.md

 This is a minimal CRUD service exposing a couple of endpoints over REST, with a front-end based on Angular so you can play with it from your browser.

 While the code is surprisingly simple, under the hood this is using:
-- RESTEasy to expose the REST endpoints
+- RESTEasy Reactive to expose the REST endpoints
-- Hibernate ORM with Panache to perform the CRUD operations on the database
+- Hibernate Reactive to perform the CRUD operations on the database
 - A PostgreSQL database
 - ArC, the CDI inspired dependency injection tool with zero overhead
-- The high performance Agroal connection pool
-- Infinispan based caching
-- All safely coordinated by the Narayana Transaction Manager

 To read more about this, please refer [here](https://github.com/himanshumps/quarkus-quickstarts/blob/3.1.3.Final/hibernate-orm-panache-quickstart/README.md)